Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Adversarial Attacks and LLMs Vulnerabilities

 \subsubsection{Model Extraction Attacks}

 LLM-based services are vulnerable to model extraction attacks.
-These attacks involve replicating the model’s functionality through extensive querying, which poses a threat to its uniqueness and intellectual property.
+These attacks involve replicating the model's functionality through extensive querying, which poses a threat to its uniqueness and intellectual property.
 Such attacks can result in significant losses for the model owners.
-Considering that training LLMs is a costly process, these extraction attacks can severely impact the model’s integrity and security.
+Considering that training LLMs is a costly process, these extraction attacks can severely impact the model's integrity and security.

-With the recent advancements, a plethora of pre-trained language models, including transformers, are now accessible for creating APIs.
-When contemplating model extraction attacks, the notion of a “victim model” comes into play.
+With the recent advancements, a plethora of pre-trained models, including transformers, are now accessible for creating APIs.
+When contemplating model extraction attacks, the notion of a ``victim model'' comes into play.
 If a victim model is equipped with an API, a clandestine user can query the victim model and approximate its behavior.
 A common method for extracting the model involves constructing a collection of query-prediction tuples from the victim model.
 Later, this collection is used to approximate the victim model.
 When it comes to model extraction, there exist several approaches.
 In what follows, we explore a few of them.